-What Iatrogenic Means and Its Fatal Consequences:
+What Iatrogenic Means & its Fatal Consequences:

-It is estimated 120,000 to 225,000 deaths in the United States each year may be attributable to some degree by iatrogenesis.
+It is estimated 120,000 to 225,000 deaths in the United States each year may be attributable to some degree to iatrogenesis.
 It is difficult to know precisely the number of deaths resulting from iatrogenesis as there is no mandatory reporting system for healthcare professionals.
-This, in turn, also makes it a challenge to identify causes of iatrogenic events and develop procedures to prevent iatrogenesis.
+This, in turn, also makes it a challenge to identify the causes of iatrogenic events and develop procedures to prevent iatrogenesis.

-Causes of iatrogenesis:
+Causes of Iatrogenesis:

 - Nosocomial infections: These are infections that originate in a hospital.
-Symptoms are pain, fever, night sweats, breathing problems, infection, inflammation and swelling.
+Symptoms are pain, fever, night sweats, breathing problems, infection, inflammation, and swelling.
 Nosocomial infections may be responsible for 80,000 deaths annually.

 - Medical misadventure: Injuries or adverse effects as a result of medical treatment.
 The Institute of Medicine in its report of 2000 estimated 98,000 people die per year from preventable medical errors.